 Place one layer on a plate, spread with a generous amount of whipped cream, and top with half of the cherries.
 Place the next layer on top and repeat.
 Place the final layer.
 Spread with whipped cream and pile some more whipped cream onto the very centre of the cake to add height.
 Here you may want to chill the cake to help everything set.

-And I assure you, it is impossible to cut a nice piece from this cake that will stand and hold its ground.
+It is impossible to cut a nice piece from this cake that will stand and hold its ground.